BrightGu/MediumVC/Readme.md

 # MediumVC
 MediumVC is an utterance-level method towards any-to-any VC.
+Before that, we propose [SingleVC](https://github.com/BrightGu/SingleVC) to perform A2O tasks(X<sub>i</sub> → Ŷ<sub>i</sub>) , X<sub>i</sub> means utterance i spoken by X).
+The Ŷ<sub>i</sub> are considered as SSIF.
+To build SingleVC, we employ a novel data augment strategy: pitch-shifted and duration-remained(PSDR) to produce paired asymmetrical training data.
+Then, based on pre-trained SingleVC, MediumVC performs an asymmetrical reconstruction task(Ŷ<sub>i</sub> → X̂<sub>i</sub>).
+Due to the asymmetrical reconstruction mode, MediumVC achieves more efficient feature decoupling and fusion.
+Experiments demonstrate MediumVC performs strong robustness for unseen speakers across multiple public datasets.
 Here is the official implementation of the paper, [MediumVC](http://arxiv.org/abs/2110.02500).